SAT EXAM PREP: REAL-TIME SAT QUESTION AND ANSWER

 Choice D is incorrect because no punctuation is needed between the subject and the verb.

-As you can notice, a great of punctuation questions are here, you must work on your punctuation skill.
+As you can notice, a great of punctuation questions are here, you must work on your punctuation skills.

 25th Question